Rockville Cemetery (Maryland)

 Rockville Cemetery is a cemetery in Rockville, Maryland, United States.
 It is the oldest burial ground in the Rockville community.
-It sometimes is referred to as Rockville Union Cemetery, although that has never been its name.
+It sometimes is referred to as Rockville Union Cemetery.

 Physical features

 Rockville Cemetery is located on the eastern edge of Rockville at 1350 Baltimore Road, adjacent to the Rockville Civic Center.
 It occupies 26.64 acre in two sections, an older, western or upper section of 7.7 acre and a newer, eastern or lower section of almost 16.9 acre.
 The western or upper section is an example of the "rural cemetery" movement with a picturesque landscape, curving roads, monuments, and plantings, while the eastern or lower section is a lawn cemetery.
 The two sections are divided by both a stream and a dramatic change in elevation between the higher western and lower eastern sections.